Trump calls for $25 billion NASA budget for 2021 to boost moon and Mars goals

 A boost for the moon and Mars

-"NASA’s top-priority mission is to return American astronauts to the moon by 2024 and build a sustainable presence on the lunar surface as the first step on a journey that will take America to Mars," the NASA section of an Office of Management and Budget document outlining the administration's entire 2021 budget request read.
+"NASA’s top-priority mission is to return American astronauts to the moon by 2024 and build a sustainable presence on the lunar surface as the first step on a journey that will take America to Mars," the NASA section of an OMB document outlining the administration's 2021 budget request read.
 "The budget redirects funds from lower-priority programs to fulfill the President’s promise to get Americans back to the moon."

-The budget request supports NASA's massive Space Launch System rocket as a backbone for deep space exploration, but postpones funding the "Block 1B" upgrade required for larger missions, attributing that decision to the fact that Block 1B isn't necessary for a human lunar landing.
+The budget request would support NASA's massive Space Launch System rocket as a backbone for deep space exploration, but it would postpone funding the "Block 1B" upgrade required for larger missions, attributing the decision to the fact that Block 1B isn't necessary for a human lunar landing.

 The administration also expressed support for partnerships with commercial companies in space exploration, although details will not be available until NASA's full report is published.
-Also notably missing from the Office of Management and Budget summary document is reference to planetary science missions, with the exception of Mars.
+Also notably missing from the OMB summary document is reference to planetary science missions, with the exception of Mars.

-Robotic exploration of Mars is explicitly supported in the summary document, as is the Mars Sample Return mission that NASA would like to follow its Mars 2020 rover to bring pieces of the Red Planet into Earth's laboratories.
-In addition, the Office of Management and Budget document introduces a new Mars Ice Mapper mission that could help NASA prioritize landing sites for astronauts.
+Robotic exploration of Mars would explicitly be supported in the summary document, as would be the Mars Sample Return mission, which NASA would like to follow its Mars 2020 rover to bring pieces of the Red Planet into Earth's laboratories.
+In addition, the OMB document introduces a new Mars Ice Mapper mission that could help NASA prioritize landing sites for astronauts.

 It's important to remember that the president's budget request is just that, a request.
-NASA's funding comes directly from Congress, which is not obligated to match the request in any way.
-Congress has not displayed much enthusiasm for several of the president's space priorities, particularly the Artemis program.
+NASA's funding comes directly from Congress, which isn't obligated to match the request in any way.
+Congress hasn't shown much enthusiasm for several of the president's space priorities, particularly the Artemis program.

-The Senate and House committees with NASA in their purview have released authorization bills — which represents big-picture priorities not the allotment of money, much like the president's budget request — neither of which require the 2024 landing deadline.
-The legislature has tended to favor Mars exploration and a more conservative timeline.
+The Senate and House committees overseeing NASA have released authorization bills — which represent big-picture priorities, not the allotment of money, much like the president's budget request — neither of which would require the 2024 landing deadline.
+Congress has tended to favor Mars exploration and a more conservative timeline.

 Familiar NASA budget cuts return

-The budget request cuts several NASA projects that Trump's budget requests have targeted for several years, including the Stratospheric Observatory for Infrared Astronomy (SOFIA) airplane-mounted instrument, the Office of STEM Engagement and the Wide Field Infrared Survey Telescope (WFIRST), currently planned to launch in the mid-2020s.
-The Office of STEM Engagement and WFIRST have both been cancelled by the president's budget request and reinstated by Congress on multiple occasions.
+The budget request would cut several NASA projects that Trump's budget requests have targeted for several years, including the Stratospheric Observatory for Infrared Astronomy (SOFIA) airplane-mounted instrument, the Office of STEM Engagement and the Wide Field Infrared Survey Telescope (WFIRST), currently planned to launch in the mid-2020s.
+The Office of STEM Engagement and WFIRST have been canceled by the president's budget requests and reinstated by Congress on multiple occasions.

-Under President Trump, NASA's annual budget has increased from about $19 billion during his first year to $22 billion for the fiscal year that began in October, according to the Washington Post.

-The fiscal year 2021 budget process is also expected to provide the first details about the total estimated cost of the Artemis program and an initial schedule for milestones within that program.
+Under Trump, NASA's annual budget has increased from about $19 billion during his first year to $22 billion for the fiscal year that began in October, according to The Washington Post.
+The fiscal year 2021 budget process is also expected to provide the first details of the total estimated cost of the Artemis program and an initial schedule for milestones within it.
 Congress has been pushing Bridenstine for such details for months, but he has deferred, pointing them to the budgeting process.
-The initial Office of Management and Budget documents posted continue to elide those details.
+The initial OMB documents posted continue to elide those details.

 - NASA's Artemis moon program just photobombed a spacewalk (photo)